Skip to content

 After publicly announcing Kiss technology in 2014, Keyssa received dozens of requests from potential customers who were interested in learning more about this innovative new connector.
 While many of these companies were in the mobile, tablet, and PC industries, a number of the requests came from companies in completely unrelated industries.

-Sample customers and applications
+Sample Customers and Applications:

 Sale to Molex